jorgecarleitao/arrow2/README.md

 is the same (e.g. `Timestamp(_, _)`).
 Hard-coding the logical representation in the type takes away this fundamental separation.

-This proposal separates the two aspects: the generic argumemnt, `T`, is used to declare the physical layout, which, within Rust, is used for type-safety.
+This proposal separates the two aspects: the generic argument, `T`, is used to declare the physical layout, which, within Rust, is used for type-safety.
 The `DataType` is used for a logical representation which, in the context of Rust, is used for dynamic typing, i.e. it enables the trait Object `Array` to implement `as_any()` and use `Array::data_type()` to decide to which concrete implementation `&dyn Array` should be `downcast_ref`ed to.

 With this design, an incorrect `DataType` only causes `downcast_ref` to fail and cannot cause undefined behavior.
 The only possible undefined behavior in this new design is at FFI boundaries: a byte buffer that is incorrect for a `DataType` causes the library to interpret bytes of type `x` as type `y`, which is undefined behavior.